 This is where over simplification can really mess up the users experience and journey on a website or application.
 Where there are bad experiences, the user typically ends up using the web browsers default back functionality, primarily because there is no obvious way out or back a step in their user journey.

-There are still many companies out there that have more of a focus on outbound marketing instead of customer retention by creating a better user journey and experience.
+There are still many companies out there that have more of a focus on outbound marketing instead of customer retention by creating a better user journey and experience, “Singular” being one of the marketing agencies that focuses on customer retention and customer experience.

 Amazon have gone some ways to create a good user journey – tweaking their user journey over the years and mildly adjusting the Visual Design of their User Interface (UI).